Tour & Taxis: Social engagement and urban industry

 In 2018, Tour & Taxis invited the public to name new private and public streets on the redeveloped site.
 According to The Guardian, "Belgian citizens were given the chance to name 28 streets, alleys, squares and walkways that make up the former industrial zone of Tour & Taxis.
 The final names were chosen by a jury comprising city officials, local heritage experts and property developer Extensa."
-Ceci n'est pas une rue ("This is not a street") was one choice, a reference to the Belgian surrealist artist René Magritte's painting The Treachery of Images.
-Another street was named for the Belgian impressionist painter Anna Boch.
-The late Belgian filmmaker Chantal Akerman, known for the cult classic Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles, and Belgium's first female doctor, Isala Van Diest, each had a street named in their honour.
+One choice was Ceci n'est pas une rue ("This is not a street"), a reference to the surrealist artist René Magritte's painting The Treachery of Images.
+Another street was named after the impressionist painter Anna Boch.
+The late filmmaker Chantal Akerman, known for the cult classic Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles, and Belgium's first female doctor, Isala Van Diest, each had a street named in their honour.

-Also in 2018, an obelisk was erected in Tour & Taxis Park to commemorate the 70th anniversary of the signing of the Universal Declaration of Human Rights (UDHR).
+Also in 2018, a 12 m obelisk was erected in Tour & Taxis Park to commemorate the 70th anniversary of the signing of the Universal Declaration of Human Rights (UDHR).
 The obelisk was commissioned by the former Brussels Minister of the Environment and Energy, Céline Fremault, and designed by the landscape architect Bas Smets.

-PermaFungi, a circular economy project that sells oyster mushrooms at local businesses in Brussels, grows its mushrooms in the basement of the Royal Depot from used coffee grounds collected from Le Pain Quotidien.

 The non-profit organisation Parckfarm T&T operates on the grounds of Tour & Taxis Park.
 The volunteer-run "edible park" focuses on environmental and social projects, and offers classes on gardening, cooking, and nutrition.

-Early in 2020, the new production site and taproom of Brasserie de la Senne opened its doors at Tour & Taxis, on the Drève Anna Boch/Anna Bochdreef.
-The new brewery is directly across from the Royal Depot.
+Early in 2020, the new production site and taproom of Brasserie de la Senne also opened its doors at Tour & Taxis, on the Drève Anna Boch/Anna Bochdreef.
+This brewery, well known for many of its award-winning ales and stouts, is directly across from the Royal Depot.
 It was located in Molenbeek-Saint-Jean before moving to its present site.
-The brewery is well known for many of its award-winning ales and stouts.
+Finally, PermaFungi, a circular economy project that sells oyster mushrooms at local businesses in Brussels, grows its mushrooms in the Royal Depot's basement using spent coffee grounds collected from Le Pain Quotidien.